If you love biscuits and haven't had them since going gluten free, you will love this paleo biscuit recipe that Simone from Zenbelly shared with us!

 And if you like what you see, Simone has several amazing paleo cookbooks, including:

-When making paleo biscuits, you can use almond flour, coconut flour, cassava flour, and tapioca starch.
+You can use almond flour, coconut flour, cassava flour, and tapioca starch when making paleo biscuits.
 This recipe uses a combination of almond flour and tapioca starch.

 You can use a biscuit cutter.
-Just press the biscuit dough to 1 ½ to 2 inches thick and use your biscuit cutter to cut out your biscuits.
+Press the biscuit dough to 1 1/2 to 2 inches thick and use your biscuit cutter to cut out your biscuits.

 Store the biscuits in an airtight container in the refrigerator.
 They will keep fresh for up to 3 days.
-To warm them up, place them in the toaster oven or air fryer at 300º F for 5 minutes.
+Warm them up in the toaster oven or air fryer at 300ยบ F for 5 minutes.

 You can easily freeze these biscuits.
 Place room-temperature biscuits into a freezer-safe zipper bag.